 - a.
-Creation of new courses or significant revision of existing courses - b.
-Creation of programs, workshops, or symposia related to teaching - c.
-Service as chair or member of Honor's Thesis, Master's Thesis, or Ph.D. dissertation. - d.
-Director of an independent study course at either the undergraduate or graduate level - e.
+Creation of new courses or significant revision of existing courses. - b.
+Creation of programs, workshops, or symposia related to teaching. - c.
+Mentoring students conducting undergraduate research projects, including honor's theses, directed independent studies, etc., and assisting with submissions to the FAURJ and participation in conferences and symposia. - d.
+Mentoring students conducting graduate research projects, including Master's theses, PhD dissertations, directed independent studies, etc., and assisting with submissions to scholarly journals and participation in conferences and symposia. - e.
 Teaching awards or professional recognition for teaching. - f.
 Publications of teaching materials, presentations related to teaching. - g.
 Contributions to the college's interdisciplinary programs. - h.
 Participation in pedagogy workshops. - i.
 Unsolicited commentaries of students, faculty and other pertinent information in the possession of the chair.